 Awarded grants may be funded for less than requested.

-Multi-year funding will not be available for the Responsive Grantmaking program.
+No, not for our Responsive Grantmaking program.
 Unless otherwise directed by staff, consider the grant term to be 12 months when developing your proposal.
 An organization may reapply for up to three consecutive grants.

 The Foundation Center has three funding resources that can be used remotely, as an alternative to visiting one of their regional offices.